 While the mentees were having their activities, the mentors were also invited a talk by Josh Henkin.

 On the third day the mentees were also awarded with their winning projects.

 I was glad that there was a lot of young scientist from my countries whom I met during the summit.
 There were seven from young Filipinos who attended the event.

 For more information about the mentoring program please check NYAS Mentorship.

 I submitted my application in September of 2018 to the website of The New York Academy of Sciences.
 I was reminded of completing the application by an email in which I didn’t finish.
-The mentorship is I cooperation with the United Technologies Corporation.
+The mentorship is in cooperation with the United Technologies Corporation.
 One of the qualifications of being a mentor is graduate students, postdocs or professionals working in STEM-related fields with expertise in green buildings and sustainability or related topic area.
-Another criteria to be passionate about engaging and inspiring the next generation of STEM innovators.
+Other criteria are to be passionate about engaging and inspiring the next generation of STEM innovators.

 I was able to complete the application and I was scheduled for an interview by another mentor in October.
 After the interview, my background was checked by a vendor to provide a secure and comfortable mentoring environment to the NYAS program.
 It took 3 weeks to finally be cleared of the background check.

 In the first week of November, I was admitted to the program.
 I was given access to the portal.
 We were then given a welcome package on how to use the portal and what are the reminders of being a mentor.

 I received an email that I was matched with my mentee in the second week of December.
 My mentee is budding 17 years old girl from Bulgaria who wants to be a Chemical Engineer.
 I was matched with her because I graduated with BS Chemistry in college.

 We were introduced and our first meeting was in the same week.
 She’s a very pretty girl who is active in her hometown in different science-related activities and also with her advocacy with her community as one of the young leaders.
 She planned to study in a different country and she’s learning French.